 For the features on offer, you get a pretty neat scooter, but when it comes down to overall performance – which, at the end of the day, is the determining factor of whether a scooter is worth its salt – there are cheaper options that outperform the S2 Pro.

-Don’t get me wrong, the S2 Pro is not an absolute write-off, but with solid tires meant for pristine roads and sidewalks, it isn’t capable of delivering a comfortable riding experience, especially when hitting the top speeds of 19 mph.
-At $549 you should expect the scooter to come equipped with plush pneumatic tires that can soak up bumps and cracks.
-This becomes even more apparent when you begin to compare the S2 Pro against cheaper scooters like the Turboant X7 Pro ($499) and GoTrax G4 ($499) – both of which deliver better ride quality thanks to their 10 inch air-filled tires.
+Don’t get me wrong, the S2 Pro is not an absolute write-off, but with solid tyres meant for pristine roads and pavements, it isn’t capable of delivering a comfortable riding experience, especially when hitting the top speeds of 19 mph.
+At £355 you should expect the scooter to come equipped with plush pneumatic tyres that can soak up bumps and cracks.
+This becomes even more apparent when you begin to compare the S2 Pro against similarly priced scooters like the Turboant X7 Pro (£434) that deliver better ride quality thanks to their 10 inch air-filled tyres.

 However, where the S2 Pro recovers in terms of value of money is the welcome addition of adding a seat.
 With some very simple steps, you’ll have the luxury of sitting back and having a far less taxing commute or a ride around town.
-The next best option for a good quality seated scooter is the Zero 8 which costs $894 (with the seat).
+The next best option for a good quality seated scooter is the WideWheel Pro which costs £1,110 (with the seat).

 What Other Scooters Should You Consider?

 The handlebars on the S2 Pro are similar to most of the S2 range.
 Textured rubber grips afford good control, whilst also being resistant to wear and tear.
 This adds a layer of durability to the scooter, setting it apart from other cheap models (that use foam grips).